ChessScholar/Auto-PaLM/README.md

 ## Contributing

 I welcome contributions to improve the Auto-PaLM program.
-Please feel free to submit pull requests or open issues to discuss potential improvements or report bugs.
+Please feel free to submit suggestions and issues to discuss potential improvements or report bugs, and even help me understand terms and the correct process of open-source projects. 🙂

 ## License